0PEIN0/crugen/README.md

 > `date_time` denotes 'DateTimeField'

 There is a internal mapper that replaces these config names like `str` with proper model field types.
 If no map entry is found for provided type, then that name is treated as custom name and directly placed as model field type.
-For example usage, you can look into `sample_local_settings.py` file `CustomEmailField` usage.
+For example usage of custom model field types, you can look into `sample_local_settings.py` file `CustomEmailField` usage.

 13. `__null__` denotes whether the model field is nullable or not.
 If its true then both `null` and `blank` property of model will be set to true.
 Default `__null__` value is `False`.
 14. `__help_text__` is a string that places provided help text string in the model field.
 Field `verbose_name` value is auto generated from field name.